ls1intum/Artemis/docs/dev/guidelines/client-design.rst

           - Use case
           - Usage
         * - ``bs-body-color``
-          - The default font color; will be black in light mode and white in dark mode
+          - The default font color; will be black in light mode and white in dark mode.
           - CSS: ``var(--bs-body-color)``
         * - ``bs-body-bg``
           - The body background color; will be something bright in light mode and something darker in dark mode.

-            It can be used for smaller boxes in main content, as it's usually pretty distinguishable from the background color used in Artemis' primary content area
+            It can be used for smaller boxes in main content, as it's usually pretty distinguishable from the background color used in Artemis' primary content area.
           - CSS: ``var(--bs-body-bg)``
         * - ``artemis-dark``
-          - A dark color that is typical for some of Artemis UI elements, for example the navbar background.
+          - A dark color that is typical for some of Artemis' UI elements, for example the navbar background.
           - CSS: ``var(--artemis-dark)``
         * - ``primary``
           - A blue-ish default color to indicate a primary action.
 Also used as link color.
 Use this to indicate